 Can’t talk about sex?
 You are not alone.
 At least 50% of the couples that come to us for sex therapy struggle with verbal sexual communication.
 They just do not talk about sex.
 Period.
 Whether sex is happening or not, they never discuss it.

-In my research and preparation for June’s class, Sexy Mama!
+In my research and preparation for a class I taught, Sexy Mama!
 Ignite Your Passion, (a class specifically for mom’s looking to revive their sexuality after kids), I came across 5 ways to talk about sex that applies to all couples, not just mom’s with lost libidos.

 Laurie Mintz, Ph.D., shares the 5 types of sex talk in her book, A Tired Woman’s Guide to Passionate Sex.
 Here’s the first of her five suggestions: